membraneframework-labs/membrane_videoroom/README.md

 EXTERNAL_IP=<IPv4> mix phx.server
 ```

-`EXTERNAL_IP` should be set to the local IP address of the computer this is running on. `EXTERNAL_IP` is optional.
+`EXTERNAL_IP` should be set to the local IP address of the computer this is running on.
+It is required unless you only connect via `localhost`.

 Then go to <http://localhost:4000/>.